-Our goal for UI paths is to make them easy to use and understand, preferably written in a conversational way.
-We're not concerned with absolute consistency.
-The examples here are guidelines and not firm rules.
+Our goal for UI paths is to make them easy to understand and follow, preferably written in a conversational way.
+While we're not concerned with absolute consistency, we want the paths to follow general patterns so as to not introduce unnecessary ambiguity for users interacting with the UI.

 Use a concise, conversational format